shenxiaocam/ACDNE/README.md

 Plese cite our paper as:
 ===
 Xiao Shen, Quanyu Dai, Fu-lai Chung, Wei Lu, and Kup-Sze Choi.
 Adversarial Deep Network Embedding for Cross-Network Node Classification.
 In Proceedings of AAAI Conference on Artificial Intelligence (AAAI), pages 2991-2999, 2020.

+Pytorch Implementation of ACDNE can be found at:
+===